ome/omero-figure/_posts/2015-10-07-omero-figure-demo-app-how-it-works.markdown

   </div>
 </div>

-However, OMERO.figure doesn't **HAVE** to get data from it's "host" OMERO server.
+However, OMERO.figure doesn't **have** to get data from it's own "host" OMERO server.
 It can get data from any OMERO server that it has access to.

-The demo app doesn't have a "host" OMERO server.
-The html and javascript are simply come from the figure.openmicroscopy web site (which is hosted by github).
-The demo app typically gets it's data from the JCB dataviewer, which is a public image repository built with OMERO.

 <div class="panel panel-default">
   <div class="panel-body" style="padding:0; text-align: center">